 This is a follow up story for Xero Shoes.
-If you're interested in reading how they got started, published over 2 years ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Steven Sashen, co-founder and CEO of XeroShoes.

 We make addictively comfortable shoes, sandals, and boots based on a simple idea: Letting your feet do what’s natural -- bend, flex, move and safely FEEL the world.
 We have a line of casual and performance products that people in 97 countries use for everything from a stroll on the beach to a powerlifting workout to running trail ultramarathons.

 I like to ask people, “Do your feet feel better at the end of the day than they did at the beginning?”
 If the answer is No, then you’re not wearing Xero Shoes.

 We launched in late 2009 for about $40.
 In 2019, we did over $12.1M in sales.
 We’ve been in the Inc. 5000 four consecutive years (it would have been 6 had I known how to apply) and were on Shark Tank, Season 4.

 Tell us about what you’ve been up to!
 Has the business been growing?

 I’d tell you how much we’ve grown since our last chat, but I can’t remember what I had for breakfast let alone when we last talked.